bookofjoa/bookofjoa/Bookofjoa/chapters/wisdom/chapter-55-truth-and-honesty.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life commits to truth above all else, recognizing that reality is the foundation upon which all genuine progress, relationships, and happiness must be built.</p>
+<p>Joa commits to truth above all else, recognizing that reality is the foundation upon which all genuine progress, relationships, and happiness must be built.</p>
 </div>

 <div class="verse">